Expanded Mental Health Care

 How do I enroll to receive gender-specific services including pap smear, mammography, prenatal and child care?

 Bring your DD214 to Admissions at the Denver VA Medical Center or to the check in counter in Colorado Springs on Spruce Street and Pueblo Clinics and complete a 1010EZ, Application for Health Benefits.
+Alternatively, you can also enroll online.

 Who do I call for an appointment? ‘